thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 ### Adam's Lists

-This book really opened my eyes on making better lists and inspired me to draw more in my journal.
+_Every Tool's a Hammer_ really opened my eyes on making better lists and inspired me to draw more in my journal.
 The way I see it, if I’m not making a list on the page I might as well doodle.

 The way Adam approaches lists is that he has a ton of them.
 He makes a first list that is just a brain dump about every little thing that will be involved in a project.
 A rough draft list if you will.
 Then he sets to break that down and make it more manageable to use.